A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Abstract

 \section{Abstract}

-Dynamic discrete choice models are widely employed to answer substantive and policy questions in settings where individuals' current choices have future implications.
-However, estimation of these models is often computationally intensive and/or infeasible in high-dimensional settings.
+Dynamic discrete choice (DDC) models are widely employed in marketing and economics to answer substantive and policy questions in settings where individuals' current choices have future implications.
+However, estimating these models is computationally intensive and/or infeasible in high-dimensional settings.
 Indeed, even specifying the structure for how the utilities/state transitions enter the agent's decision is challenging in high-dimensional settings when we have no guiding theory.
-In this paper, we present a semi-parametric formulation of dynamic discrete choice models that incorporates a high-dimensional set of state variables, in addition to the standard variables used in a parametric utility function.
-The high-dimensional variable can include all the variables that are not the main variables of interest but may potentially affect people's choices and must be included in the estimation procedure, i.e., control variables.
-We present a data-driven recursive partitioning algorithm that reduces the dimensionality of the high-dimensional state space by taking the variation in choices and state transition into account.
-Researchers can then use the method of their choice to estimate the problem using the discretized state space from the first stage.
-Our approach can reduce the estimation bias and make estimation feasible at the same time.
-We present Monte Carlo simulations to demonstrate the performance of our method compared to standard estimation methods where we ignore the high-dimensional explanatory variable set.
+We present a data-driven recursive partitioning algorithm that reduces the dimensionality of the high-dimensional state space by taking into account the variation in both choices and state transitions.
+The discretized state space from the first stage can then be used with any estimator of choice in the second stage to estimate the DDC model.
+We present Monte-Carlo simulations on two general settings to highlight the performance of our approach -- (1) regenerative stationary setting (the canonical bus engine replacement problem), and (2) non-stationary finite horizon setting (durable goods adoption problem).
+Across both settings, our approach recovers the lower-dimensional representation of the state space and reduces estimation bias.
+Our approach can be applied to a variety of marketing problems where consumers make inter-temporal trade-offs, e.g., pricing and promotion planning, healthcare decisions, and subscription/renewal decisions.

 \textbf{Keywords:} Structural Models, Dynamic Discrete Choice Models, Machine Learning, Recursive Partitioning